-Generally, you can be disqualified up to 15 years.
+Generally, you can be disqualified for up to 15 years.
 The court has the discretion whether or not to make the order.
-It must however, disqualify a director whose conduct in relation to the company, alone or together with his conduct as director of another company, make him in the court’s opinion, unfit to be concerned in the management of a company.
+It must, however, disqualify a director whose conduct in relation to the company, alone or together with his conduct as a director of another company, make him in the court’s opinion, unfit to be concerned in the management of a company.

 In the event you are disqualified as a director, you are still jointly and severally liable for the debts of your company.
 Without reservation, the liability extends to anyone acting on your instructions.

 Furthermore, once you are disqualified from being a director, you would not be able to take on the following responsibilities.